datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-The first thing is today’s date.
-Some of these actions that we are going to do are dynamic because of what the date is.
-It is helpful to know that today is October 20, 2018.
+The first thing is today’s date, which is the date on which these slides were made is October 20, 2018.

 ---